 A raw diet, such as Vital Essentials, promotes a healthy immune system which helps produce a smooth, shiny, odorless coat.
 This grain free, gluten free food offers a single protein source, such as beef, turkey, duck, rabbit or chicken, which reduces the risk of allergies developing.
 The amino acids found in these protein sources benefit your dog or cat’s coat and the nutrients found in a raw diet can actually help reduce shedding which means less trips to the groomer for your pet.

-Supplementing your pet’s diet with foods high in Omega-3 fish oils such as those found in Wild Alaskan Salmon Freeze-Dried Treats and Salmon Skins for cats, or Freeze-Dried Treats, Salmon Rings and Salmon Skins for dogs, can also reduce inflammation and help ease your pet’s shedding which means less fur around the home.
+Supplementing your pet’s diet with foods high in Omega-3 fish oils such as those found in Wild Alaskan Salmon Freeze-Dried Treats and Salmon Skins for cats, or Freeze-Dried Treats and Salmon Skins for dogs, can also reduce inflammation and help ease your pet’s shedding which means less fur around the home.

 Just remember to switch to a purely raw diet slowly.
 If you take 10 to 14 days to gradually transition your pet’s diet it will give their digestive system time to adjust to the new food.